sourhub226/converter-utility-python/README.md

 ![ViewCount](https://views.whatilearened.today/views/github/sourhub226/converter-utility-python.svg)

 # Convertor Utility
-This app allows you to convert images, audios and videos from one format to another.
+This python app allows you to convert images, audios and videos from one format to another.

 **It also has drag-n-drop support for files.**